neoito-hub/learningHub/content/newcomers.md

 Join our community channel through https://discord.gg/PZhsKS.

-Inside Discord, use the right channel to ask your questions about <strong> NEED HELP!</strong>.
-Eg. `help-html` for discussions about html.
+Under the <strong> NEED HELP!</strong> use the right channel to ask your questions.
+For Eg. `help-html` for discussions about html.

 ## Root